JonasAlfredsson/snapraid_sync/README.md

 git clone git@github.com:JonasAlfredsson/snapraid_sync.git
 ```

-Inside the `src/` directory there will be four files that needs to be kept
+Inside the `src/` directory there will be four files which needs to be kept
 together for this script to work as intended.
 The `snapraid_sync.sh` file is
 the main executable for this project, and it will source the `utils_*` files
 during runtime, so do not separate them.